 - Windows 8: Swipe in from the screen's right edge.
 Tap Search and enter Device Manager, then tap Device Manager.
 If asked, enter your password.
 In the list under Universal Serial Bus Controllers, find the Apple Mobile Device USB Driver.

-- Windows 7: Click > Control Panel > System and Maintenance > Device Manager.
+- Windows 7: Click Start > Control Panel > Hardware and Sound > Device Manager.
 If asked, enter your password.
 In the list under Universal Serial Bus Controllers, find the Apple Mobile Device USB Driver.

 - Even if you can't find the Apple driver, follow the steps below based on what you see or don't see.

 You don't see symbols beside the Apple Mobile Device USB Driver

 If you don't see , , or by the Apple Mobile Device USB Driver, check for third-party software conflicts.
 Then if you still need help, restart your Apple Mobile Device Service or contact Apple Support.